 Sales of our products are subject to substantial cyclical fluctuation.
 Consumer demand for our products may not reach our growth targets, or may decline, when there is an economic downturn or economic uncertainty in our key markets, particularly markets in North America and Europe.
 Weakness in the Japanese economy, for example, has limited growth opportunities in recent years, and a slower economy in the United States in 2002 and 2003 created additional uncertainties for our customers and our business.
 In addition, continued volatility in the global oil markets has resulted in rising fuel prices, which many shipping companies are passing on to their customers.
-Our shipping costs have continued to increase over the past several years, and we expect these increases to continue.
 Because we price our products to our customers in advance, we may not be able to pass these increased costs on to our customers.
 Rising oil prices and interest rates may also adversely affect consumer demand.
 Our sensitivity to economic cycles and any related fluctuation in consumer demand and rising shipping costs could have a material adverse effect on our results of operations and financial condition.